Search This Blog

 (1) try to position a short blocking bowl or

-If your side is sitting with more than two shot bowls, the blocker has the best chance if you need to save them all.
-Otherwise, drawing for cover to the re-spot position is easier and more likely to effect the outcome.
+If your side is sitting with more than two shot bowls, the blocker is the best choice if you must save them all these shots.
+Otherwise, drawing a catcher bowl that covers the re-spot position is easier and more likely to affect the outcome.
 This latter tactic has the added advantage that you are unlikely to accidentally disrupt the head yourself.

 Thinking about covering should be triggered whenever your side has two close shot bowls.